resonance-audio/resonance-audio-web-sdk/README.md

 ### Source/Listener Placement

-Usage begins by creating a `Songbird` scene, which manages all your sources, the listener and the reverberation model.
+Usage begins by creating a `Songbird` scene, which manages all sources, the listener and the reverberation model.

 ```js